In some parts of the world, being a woman puts you at a disadvantage.

 £5.50 per hour to be paid on the day of each session.
 The shortest session available is 2 hours.

 We also offer alternative funding at £4.50 an hour.
 Please speak to Gemma (ToyBox Manager) for more information.

-Early Years Free Entitlements (EYFE): Funding for up to 15 hours per week is available for children ages 2-5 years old.
+Free funding for up to 15 hours per week is available for children ages 2-5 years old.
 Staff can help you apply for EYFE.

 The Family Information Service list ToyBox in their online directory.
 They can also help you apply for funding.

 ‘He feels enormously at ease with the staff, who are very attentive to his individual needs.
 The centre provides a safe and caring atmosphere and he often comes home with stories or songs.’

 ‘She really enjoys her time at ToyBox; her social skills have improved and she now enjoys playing with other children.
 Her confidence has vastly improved and she is a very happy little girl.’